How to Choose a Meeting Leader Based on DISC Personality Style

-A person with a C personality will set a clear itinerary for a meeting, and will follow it to the letter.
-Although they won’t take time during the meeting for socializing, when it comes to content they won’t rush.
-Accurate, logical, and thorough, a C will be incredibly prepared for the meeting, and will make sure that no detail is left unattended to.
-If there is a lot of information that needs to be conveyed, or an organizational framework that needs to be implemented, a C will handle the task with ease.
+A person with a C personality will set a clear itinerary for a meeting and will follow it to the letter.
+Although they won’t take time during the meeting for socializing, when it comes to the content, they won’t rush.
+Accurate, logical, and thorough, a C will be incredibly prepared for the meeting and will make sure no detail is left unattended.
+If there is a lot of information that needs to be conveyed or an organizational framework that needs to be implemented, a C will handle the task with ease.

 Interested in learning more about how DISC personality styles act and interact?
 Check out this pre-recorded webinar, "How to Choose a Meeting Leader" below.